ryuhandev/baileys-skill/README.md

 ### Any other agent (generic recipe)

 1. Clone this repo into your project (conventionally `.agents/skills/baileys/`).
-2. Tell the agent via its context file, rules, or system prompt to read `SKILL.md` before Baileys work and to verify symbols against `api/`.
+2. Tell the agent, via its context file, rules, or system prompt, to read `SKILL.md` before Baileys work and to verify symbols against `api/`.
 3. That is all.
 The pack is plain Markdown; no runtime, no dependencies, no build step.